 Premium VPN services like any of those that I recommend above, are extremely inexpensive to begin with!
 There is really no need to deal with poor and potentially harmful free VPN service when fantastic VPNs are so inexpensive.

 Any of the three companies I recommended above cost about as much as or less than a cup of coffee per MONTH.
 And when you factor in any of the money-saving ways to use a VPN, you can practically write off that cost anyways.

 With all this said, I highly recommend that you visit Cuba with a VPN ready to go, no matter which of these three companies seems like the best to you.

-While Cuba doesn’t have censored internet like in China where even access to Facebook and Google are impossible, there are limitations placed on you when you use the internet that you’ll want to avoid – check out our complete guide to using the internet in Cuba for more details.
+While Cuba doesn’t have censored internet like in China, there are limitations placed on you when you use the internet that you’ll want to avoid – check out our complete guide to using the internet in Cuba for more details.

 OH – and did you know that VPNs will pay for themselves by helping you find cheaper flights?
 Head over to our article on using a VPN for travel to learn more about how!